nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a.
 Advis.io does not find any clients matching the entered information.
   * 2a1.
 Advis.io displays a message indicating that no clients were found.
+  * 2a2.
+The user enters another search query with another set of information.

+    Steps 2a1-2a2 are repeated until the user enters a valid search query.

-    Use case resumes from step 1.
+    Use case resumes from step 3.

 **Use case: Undo and redo actions**